cloudlinux/cloudlinux-doc/docs/elevate/README.md

 If you'd like to perform an upgrade on a system with unknown packages/repositories reported, and you're confident about all the potential risks, consider first adding the unknown repositories to Leapp's database, as described [here](https://github.com/AlmaLinux/leapp-repository/tree/almalinux#third-party-integration).

+### Transaction Configuration Files

+If you want to manually override the framework's upgrade actions for specific packages, you may do so by editing the files contained in `/etc/leapp/transaction/`.

+These configuration files have priority over automatic package upgrade resolutions and Package Elevation Service data.

+The configuration files are as follows:
+* to_install
+  * Install these packages.
+Don't remove them or preserve them as-is.
+* to_remove
+  * Remove these packages.
+Do not attempt to keep them or upgrade them.
+* to_keep
+  * Do not upgrade these packages.
+Keep them as they are on the system.
+* to_reinstall
+  * Remove these packages during the update, then reinstall them.
+Mostly useful for packages that have the same version string between major versions, and thus won't be upgraded automatically.

 ### Common upgrade inhibitors

 The following actions from the `/var/log/leapp/leapp-report.txt` file are seen frequently: